-According to the Environment Bill, complaints should normally be submitted within certain time limits and the OEP should only exceptionally consider complaints outside of these limits.
+Complaints should normally be submitted within certain time limits and the OEP should only exceptionally consider complaints outside of these limits.
 The time limit is whichever is the later of:

 - a year after the environmental law was last broken, OR:

 - three months after you finished the public authority’s complaints procedure, if they have one.

 Your complaint should relate to a “public authority”.
 The Environment Act defines a public authority as a person carrying out any function of a public nature, apart from certain bodies which are specifically excluded such as a court or tribunal, or Parliament.
 Public authorities therefore include central and local government, government agencies and other public sector organisations.
 They can also include private or third sector organisations, but only if they are carrying out functions of a public nature.

 How might a public authority have failed to comply with environmental law?

 The Environment Act describes two ways in which a public authority could fail to comply with environmental law.
 Firstly, a public authority might unlawfully fail to take proper account of environmental law when exercising its functions.
 For example, a public authority could fail to carry out an environmental impact assessment that is required by law.
 Secondly, a public authority might unlawfully exercise, or fail to exercise, any function it has under environmental law.
 An example of this would be an authority responsible for licensing environmentally harmful activities failing to properly regulate those activities (for instance, by applying standards that are less rigorous than the law demands).

 What if more than one public authority is involved?

 If your complaint relates to more than one public authority, you only need to submit one complaint.
 However, you should list all the authorities you think are involved.
 Please also submit any evidence you have about all of the authorities that you identify.